 - The excimer laser precisely removes tissue, reshaping your cornea

 - A bandage contact lens is placed on your eye

-Custom PRK is a safer procedure for most patients but will require a longer recovery than LASIK.
-If you have Custom PRK on both eyes you will need about 1 week to 10 days recovery before returning to usual activities such as work and driving.
+PRK is a safer procedure for most patients but requires longer recovery than LASIK.
+If you have PRK on both eyes you will need about 1 week to 10 days recovery before returning to usual activities such as work and driving.